unixorn/awesome-zsh-plugins/README.md

 * [cdc](https://github.com/evanthegrayt/cdc) - Shell function for changing directory to frequently-used places.
 * [cdr](https://github.com/willghatch/zsh-cdr) - Easy setup of cdr for ZSH.
 * [change-case](https://github.com/mtxr/zsh-change-case) - Plugin for fast swap between upper and lower case in your command line. :sunglasses:
+* [check-deps](https://github.com/zpm-zsh/check-deps) - Helper for ZSH plugins that allows them to show how to install any missing dependencies.
+Works on Debian (and derivatives like Ubuntu), Arch and its derivatives, Nodejs and ZSH plugins if you are using the [zpm](https://github.com/zpm-zsh/zpm) framework.
 * [clean-project](https://github.com/wwilsman/zsh-clean-project) - Remove files from projects (automatically by default).
 Useful for keeping `.DS_Store` and `Thumbs.db` files from cluttering your directories.
 * [clipboard](https://github.com/zpm-zsh/clipboard) - Adds a cross-platform helper function to access the system clipboard.
 * [cmd-architect](https://github.com/psprint/zsh-cmd-architect) - Build commands from what's in history and at prompt, move, delete, add command segments and search history with multi-word queries.